Insights from an NYC False Arrest Lawyer

 Legal Motions

 After the discovery process is completed, the parties may file legal motions.
-The police usually file a motion to dismiss the case by arguing that the facts don’t support the allegations.
+The police usually file a motion to dismiss the case via summary judgment by arguing that the facts don’t support the allegations.
 The plaintiff’s lawyer will, in turn, argue why the established facts do support the claims.
 If the judge does not grant the police’s motion for dismissal, then the case will go to trial.

 Settlement Negotiations

-Settlement negotiations can happen anytime during a case.
+In our experience, settlement negotiations can happen anytime during a case.
 In fact, settlement negotiations can even occur before a lawsuit is initiated.
 However, many settlements are reached once the discovery process is completed, because after discovery is completed, both sides have a fuller understanding of what happened and can determine a fair settlement amount.
 If a settlement agreement is never reached and the judge does not dismiss the case, then the case will proceed to trial.

 Trial